Become a Member

-How to Become a Leaders in Energy Member
+How to Become a Leaders in Energy (LE) Member

 1. Join Leaders in Energy here.
-This will add you to our mailing list.
+This will add you to our mailing list so you can receive our latest news on our events, workshops, job announcements, blog articles, and other clean energy and sustainability topics.
 This is currently no charge to be a Leaders in Energy member.
+Leaders in Energy, a nonprofit organization, has attracted a reach of 6000+ via our in-person events and on-line presence.

-2. Join our group on LinkedIn to connect with 2900+ clean energy and sustainability professionals in the Washington DC area, the US, and in over 100 countries.
-(Click here to join as member; “Leaders in Energy Research, Communications, Policies & Analysis LinkedIn Group”).
+2. Join our LinkedIn group “Leaders in Energy Research, Communications, Policies & Analysis to connect with 3,200+ clean energy and sustainability professionals in the Washington DC area, the US, and in over 100 countries.
 This forum provides for the exchange of knowledge among practitioners and those who are passionate about these issues.

 –Follow us on Twitter @LeadersinEnergy to connect with other current and aspiring leaders and professionals and provide you with increased professional visibility.

-Benefits of Being a Leaders in Energy Member
+Benefits of Becoming a Leaders in Energy Member

-- ATTEND events, including workshops, to connect with others in the region in your areas of interest and/or expertise;
+- ATTEND educational forums, our circular economy and green career workshops, and working groups (Circular Economy and Green Jobs) to connect with others in the greater Washington region in your areas of interest and/or expertise;

 - LEAD an event as an organizer or speaker to promote your particular area of interest and/or expertise;